SpartanJ/eepp/docs/articles/uiintroduction.md

 )css" );
 ```

-To load a CSS from a file we are going to need to first parsed it with the
+To load a CSS from a file we need to first parse it with the
 EE::UI::CSS::StyleSheetParser.

 It will look like: